dgc-network/Learning-Digitalcoin-from-the-Command-Line/17_3_Accessing_Digitalcoind_with_NodeJS.md

-# 17.3: Accessing Bitcoind with NodeJS
+# 17.3: Accessing Digitalcoind with NodeJS

 > :information_source: **NOTE:** This section has been recently added to the course and is an early draft that may still be awaiting review.
 Caveat reader.